logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 See :ref:`roles` for a summary of each of the roles that currently exist within the PMHC MDS.

-User accounts can be created by a user at your PHN or Provider Organisation who has the User Management role.
+User accounts can be created by a user at your PHN or provider organisation who has the User Management role.
 If unsure who this is, please contact support@pmhc-mds.com to find out who has this access.